 Identify Strong Recommendations

-Throughout your undergraduate career, make connections with employeers and faculty.
+Throughout your undergraduate career, make connections with employers and faculty.
 These relationships will not only support you during your time as an undergraduate, but will help you gain powerful recommendations from your letter writers.

 Know Your Passions